 Goldman Sachs prepares to axe 3,200 jobs amid cost-cutting – reports

-Institutional banks have been struck a major slowdown in activity in recent months due to volatility in the global financial markets
+Institutional banks have been hit by a major slowdown in activity in recent months due to volatility in the global financial markets.

-Goldman Sachs will start cutting thousands of jobs across the firm from this week in an effort to sharply cut costs, according to reports.
+Goldman Sachs will start cutting thousands of jobs across the business from this week in an effort to sharply cut costs, according to reports.

-The US investment banking giant is expected to cut around 3,200 roles as it prepares for tough economic conditions, including recessions in many key markets.
+The US investment banking giant is expected to axe around 3,200 roles as it prepares for tough economic conditions, including recessions in many key markets.

 According to Bloomberg, the bank will cut around 6.5% of roles from its 49,000 workforce and will include reductions in its core trading and banking units.

-The firm is also expected to cut hundreds of jobs from its loss-making consumer operation after scaling back its direct-to-consumer Marcus division.
+The company is also expected to cut hundreds of jobs from its loss-making consumer operation after scaling back its direct-to-consumer Marcus division.

+It is not known where the job losses will occur, but the firm has six offices in the UK, including in London where it is believed to employ around 6,000 staff, and in Birmingham and Milton Keynes.

+Its largest presence is in the US, where it has more than 25 offices.

 The group is expected to start the cuts from Wednesday this week.